e-zk/site/posts/soft-uptime.md

 ```

 The `-Since` option mirrors the behaviour of `Get-Uptime -Since`: it'll just
-output the start time of explorer.
+spit out the start time of explorer.

 This gives me a better idea of when I started up my laptop.
 The output is the
 same format (a `[datetime]`) as `Get-Uptime` too if that is helpful.